-In this post, you will learn a few ways that might help you know how a first cousin DNA match fits into your family tree, as well as some other important aspects of understanding your DNA matches.
+Below, I will explain a few ways that might help you know how a first cousin DNA match is related to you, as well as some other important aspects of understanding your DNA matches.

 Are they really a first cousin?

 If your DNA testing company has categorized your new match as a “first cousin”, you should know that this is just an estimate.
-There is no way that the testing company can report to you with 100% certainty that your mystery match is a first cousin to you.
+There is no way that the testing company can report to you with 100% certainty that your new first cousin match is a true first cousin to you.

-That said, you can be 100% sure that they are closely related.
-It will just take some old-fashioned detective work in order to figure out exactly who they are.
+Even so, you can be 100% sure that your first cousin DNA match is closely related to you.
+It will take some old-fashioned detective work in order to figure out exactly who they are.

 - First cousin